ChechiX/ChechiX/README.md

 - 👋 Hi, I’m Julio Anccasi @ChechiX
-- 👀 I’m interested in coding and videogames!
+- 👀 I’m interested in Coding and Video Games!
 - 🌱 I’m currently learning a lot of stuff

 <!---